50 Latest Rope IELTS Topics

 Want to improve your IELTS score?
 Get instant feedback and learn from your mistakes!

-The graph below show different methods of waste disposal in a European country from 2005 to 2008.
+The line graph below shows the consumption of 4 kinds of meat in a European country from 1979 to 2004.

 The graph below gives information about computer possession by household in one European country between 1997 and 2011